hamstar0/tml-durability-mod/README.md

 # tml-durability-mod

-Source code for a tModLoader (Terraria mod loader) mod called Durability.
-This mod implements tool and armor usage wear and tear, and adds some relevant gameplay mechanics.
+Sources for a tModLoader (Terraria mod loader) mod called Durability.
+This mod adds tool and armor usage wear and tear, along with some relevant associated gameplay mechanics.